oliverroick/oliverroick.net/_posts/2020-04-13-working-remotely.md

 date:   2020-04-13 10:00:00+00:00
 category: "thoughts"
 body_id: blog
+description: Thoughts on how COVID-19 impacts businesses' and workers' perception of remote work.
 ---

 Now there is no choice.
 Everybody is working remotely.
 A few weeks ago it was the dream of a few millennials – now it is the default.